Sinn Fein set for historic win in Northern Ireland election

 “The unionist vote has fragmented because of the divisions within the community over whether or not the Northern Ireland Protocol is something that can be amended satisfactorily or whether it needs to be scrapped,” he wrote on the BBC website.

-Persuading the DUP to join a new government will pose a headache for British Prime Minister Boris Johnson, he added.
+Persuading the DUP to join a new government and trying to press the EU to agree to major changes in post-Brexit arrangements will pose a headache for British Prime Minister Boris Johnson, he added.
 Johnson’s own Conservative party lost at least 450 seats in this week’s local election.

-Sinn Fein vice president Michelle O’Neill said the party wanted to work “in partnership with others.”
+Sinn Fein vice-president Michelle O’Neill said it was imperative for political leaders to come together to form an Executive — the devolved government of Northern Ireland — next week.

-“That is the only way we will achieve much, much more for people here, whether in terms of the cost-of-living crisis or trying to fix our health service,” she said.
+There is “space in this state for everyone, all of us together,” she said Saturday.
+“There is an urgency to restore an Executive and start putting money back in people’s pockets, to start to fix the health service.
+The people can’t wait.”

 The full results of Thursday’s local election, which uses a system of proportional representation, were expected later in the weekend.